SignalK/specification/gitbook-docs/request_response.md

 }
 ```

-The state of a request can also be by sending the following:
+The state of a request can also be found by sending the following:

 ```json
 {